 Especially in the last half-year, I recognise, that my way of seeing and how I take images has changed a lot.
 Due to the Covid pandemic, I have to work home a lot and therefore I went out during lunchtime to go through the park.
 Always a camera and a lens with focal length with me.
 The goal was to photograph local birds.
 In the first days, I heard the birds but was not able to see them.
 The more I deal with them, the more I saw the birds and was able to take images in the environment without feeding them.
 The highlight was, as I recognise a little bird while running on a small branch.
 Keen to know what it is I stopped and recognised that it was a nuthatch, which was flying to its nest.

-Even if you have no studio equipment and have to stay at home, it is possible with simple tools to shoot beautiful images.
+Even if you have no studio equipment and have to stay at home, it is possible with simple tools to male photography at home.
 Windows are perfect light sources and with some creativity, you can even handle to hard light.
 But first about my image.
 I had the plan to shoot an espresso cup with fresh, steaming coffee.
 Here my result.